dfloer/SC2k-docs/sc2 file spec.md

 3A: Museum\
 3B: Library System\
 3C: Marina\
-3D..C8: 140 other microsim labels
+3D ..
+C8: 140 other microsim labels

 For: police, fire, hospitals, schools, stadiums, zoos, prisons, colleges, power plants, water treatment, desalination, mayor’s house, city hall, llama dome, statue, arcos.
-(Anything that when you click on it, you can change it’s name that isn’t included above.)\
+(Anything that when you click on it, you can change it’s name that isn’t included above.)

-C9..F0: Things treated like signs.
+C9 ..
+F0: Things treated like signs.
 Index to XTHG, probably.

 _Notes:_ Various police/fire/military emergency deploys here, sailboats/nessie, helicopters, maxis man, ships, planes, trains (each train car counts as one).
 40 total positions, 33 fire/police/military total.
-If you have a lots of trains and other stuff on the map, this will limit the number of emergency deploys, for example.
+If you have a lots of trains and other stuff on the map, this will limit the number of emergency deploys, for example.\
 The tornado, monster, crashing airplane as well.
 Explosions might also appear in here, but may not be saved in the city file.\

-F1..F9: unknown, not in multiple cities checked.\
+F1 ..
+F9: unknown, not in multiple cities checked.\
 FA: Neighbour connection\
 FB: toxic cloud\
 FC: flood\